PediatricOpenTargets/documentation/README.md

 ### Methylation Data

-Methylation values were summarized by taking the median probe value for all samples per cancer group per annotated gene for subjects that have both RNA-seq and methylation data. **Then more description of plots/tables deployed to MTP site here.**
+Methylation values were summarized only for samples that have both RNA-seq expression data and methylation array data.

-Gene fusions are called solely from RNA sequencing using the programs above.
-Fusions are filtered using custom R scripts.
-Fusion calls are retained if they are called by both STAR-Fusion and Arriba and if the fusion was specific and present in 3 or more samples in a single disease.
-Fusions panels were not reprocessed and were merged with our harmonized fusion calls.
-Fusions were then annotated with gene and fusion specific information as well as whether they are known cancer genes from OncoKB, TCGA, and COSMIC.
-Summary frequencies are calculated using R.
-See [the fusion filtering documentation](https://github.com/AlexsLemonade/OpenPBTA-analysis/tree/master/analyses/fusion_filtering) for specific code and further details.
-Panel data was not reprocessed and the variant files provided by the submitters were merged with our harmonized data files.
+Quantiles and correlation with RNA-seq TPMs for each annotated methylation array probe. were calculated using custom R scripts
+Please see the [OpenPedCan-analysis methylation-summary module](https://github.com/PediatricOpenTargets/OpenPedCan-analysis/tree/dev/analyses/methylation-summary) for more details.

 <br>